 - Supports knee health

 - Help strengthen bone density

-- Help mental clarity
+- Increase mental clarity and focus

 - Lessen fatigue & gain new energy

-Here is a good resource for fibromyalgia
+- Here is a good resource for fibromyalgia

 - Mind and Body Approaches for Chronic Pain: What the Science Says

 - Tai Chi Has Similar or Greater Benefits Than Aerobic Exercise for Fibromyalgia, Study Shows